atlarge-research/wta-tools/adapter/spark/README.md

 ## Guidelines for Developers
 - If a new data source is added in the future, be sure to use the existing streaming infrastructure that handles `MetricsRecord`.
 This helps the driver in terms of memory usage.
 - When a resource is not needed anymore, release it in `shutdown()`, within the respective `PluginContext`.

+## Benchmarking
+Any changes to the plugin should be benchmarked to ensure no significant performance degradation.
+The benchmarking module is located [here](../../submodules/benchmarking/README.md).
+It is used to benchmark the performance of the plugin.
+It is important to note that the benchmarking module is not part of the plugin itself.
+It is only used to benchmark the plugin.